google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 What’s the problem?
 Infinite loop.
 It’ll never stop executing…

-Sometimes when we’re training a model we seriously start wondering if that’s the case… How do we know whether it is?
+Sometimes when we are training a model we may seriously start to wonder if we have created an infinite loop.
-Print statements / debugging messages help us track what’s going on and if any progress is being made, and whether it’s fallen in an infinite loop.
+How do we know whether we have created an infinite loop or our model is simply taking a long time to train?

-That also allows us to estimate how much time there’s left.
-(Give an example.)
+Print statements / debugging messages help us track what’s going on and if any real progress is being made.
+We can also use these tools to estimate how much time there is left.

-This process of estimating how much time it’ll take for a piece of code to execute in the worst case is the basis of the concept of Big-O.
+The process of estimating how much time it should take for a piece of code to execute in the worst case is the basis of the concept of Big-O.

 Image Details:
 * [bigO02.png](http://www.google.com): Copyright Google